Every piece you see on this site or in person at a market is all hand thrown by Aby. Each piece is individually and lovingly crafted.

 Meet the Maker

 Aby Henry is an artist, writer and potter that calls Portland, Oregon home.
-She lives there with a plethora of plants and an overabundance of books (if there is such a thing), her partner Tom, their great dane Zahara, their cat Knock, and a ridiculously large garden.
+She lives there with a plethora of plants and an overabundance of books (if there is such a thing), her dog Zahara, her cat Knock, and a ridiculously large garden.

 About the Pottery